 Paul also often acts for tenants and landlords in service charge disputes, disrepair and nuisance claims, Party Wall etc. Act 1996 disputes, claims involving the construction and rectification of long leases and applications under the Landlord and Tenant Acts 1985 and 1987.

-Paul is currently acting in three co-ownership disputes involving constructive trusts and the Trusts of Land and Appointment of Trustees Act 1996.
-Other claims also involve trespass, adverse possession, boundary disputes, and arguments over easements and injunctive relief.
+In recent years Paul has frequently acted in co-ownership disputes involving constructive trusts and the Trusts of Land and Appointment of Trustees Act 1996.
+Other claims also involved trespass, adverse possession, boundary disputes, and arguments over easements and injunctive relief.

 Much of Paul’s real property work involves acting for banks and chargees.
 Paul has acted in cases concerning the proper construction of various charges, for example, whether a mortgagee bank was able to remedy an apparent failure to take a second charge over an absentee borrower’s land by relying upon a power of attorney clause in a first charge.
-Recently Paul has been asked to advise in a number of claims in which the Claimant sought rectification of the register of title at HM Land Registry under Schedule 4 of the Land Registration Act 2002 and the chargee opposed such claims and/or sought an indemnity in order to protect their position in the event their charge was removed.
-Paul has recently given a number of well-received seminars and talks on the subject of land registration and in particular the Law Commission’s recent proposals for reform to the areas of rectification and indemnification as set out in consultation paper No.227.
+Recently Paul has been asked to advise in a number of claims in which the Claimant sought rectification of the register of title at HM Land Registry under Schedule 4 of the Land Registration Act 2002 and the chargee opposed such claims and/or sought an indemnity.
+Paul has recently given a number of well-received seminars and talks on the subject of land registration and in particular the Law Commission’s recent proposals for reform to the areas of rectification and indemnification.

 Mondial Assistance (UK) Ltd v Bridgewater Properties Ltd (2016)